JavaScript Bootcamps Online Review: Everything You Need to Know Before You Enroll

 But do your homework.
 Check coding bootcamp alumni salary data before enrolling.
 Compare a coding bootcamp vs computer science degree based on your goals, not someone else’s path.
 And if you’re not sure yet, start with free coding bootcamps that actually work — like freeCodeCamp or The Odin Project — to test the waters first.

 The right bootcamp isn’t just an education.
-It’s a career game-changer.
+It’s a career major advantage.

 Just make sure you pick the right one.